-The Agenda for America's Entrepreneurs: A Level Playing Field
+Policy Recommendations: A Level Playing Field

 - Prohibit non-compete agreements, with few discrete exceptions, to ensure that entrepreneurs are free to start business ventures and compete in the marketplace based upon the quality of their products and services.
-Nearly 6 in 10 of small business owners support banning non-competes (versus only 14% who do not).
-Moreover, non-compete agreements exacerbate the concentration of economic power and harm workers’ ability to earn a competitive wage.
-Non-disclosure agreements are more than sufficient to protect confidential information and trade secrets.

 - Pass healthcare tax equity for the self-employed so that freelancers can deduct their healthcare expenses from their FICA tax obligations—just like other business entities.